 The length of hospital stay for aneurysm treatment depends on whether the aneurysm is unruptured or ruptured.
 Surgical or endovascular treatment of an unruptured aneurysm typically involves an overnight to several day hospitalization.
 Treatment is done to prevent bleeding.
 Once an aneurysm ruptures, everything is more complex.
-Hospitalization will usually involve a stay of 10–30 days, often with the need for additional rehabilitation therapies (physical, speech or occupational).
-This results from problems created by the SAH itself.
+Hospitalization will usually involve a stay of 10–30 days, often with the need for additional rehabilitation therapies (physical, speech and/or occupational).
+The need for additional therapy is the result of problems created by the SAH itself.

 Request an appointment online and we will guide you through the next steps